 INSTRUCTIONS

 Set Instant Pot to saute (normal).
-Let it warm up for a couple of minutes then add the olive oil, onion, and carrots.
-Cook stirring frequently until the onions are translucent.
+Let it warm up for a couple of minutes, then add the olive oil, onion, and carrots.
+Cook, stirring frequently, for a couple of minutes until the onion is translucent.

-Now add the vegan ground beef (if using lentils instead leave them out for now) and the garlic.
-Cook for another couple of minutes until the “meat” is browned.
+Now add the vegan ground beef (if using lentils instead leave them out for now).
+Cook for another couple of minutes until the “meat” is browned, then turn the Instant Pot off.

-Turn off the Instant Pot and add the tomato paste.
-Stir it in and let it cook in the residual heat for 2 minutes.
+Add the tomato paste and the garlic.
+Stir it in and let it cook for a further minute in the residual heat.

-Pour in about 1 cup (240ml) of the water and scrape the bottom of the pot clean with a spoon.
-A metal spoon makes it easier.
-Make sure all residue from sautéing is scraped off.
-This step is important, so don’t skip it.
+Pour in about 1 cup (240ml) of the water and scrape the bottom of the pot absolutely clean with a metal spoon.
+This step is important.
+Don’t skip it!

-Add about half of the remaining water, the Italian seasoning, sugar, bouillon paste, salt, pepper, and lentils (if using instead of vegan ground beef).
+Add about half of the remaining water, the Italian seasoning, sugar, bouillon paste/crumbled stock cubes, salt, pepper, and lentils (if using instead of vegan ground beef).
 Stir well to combine.

 Break the spaghetti in half and add it in criss-crossed layers onto the top of the liquid, separating the strands as much as possible.
 Do not stir it or push it down!!!!